waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2. TOPAZ (Sentret) Lv4 - Tackle.

 ## Immediate Plan
+1. Talk to the Officer at (5, 2).
-1. Exit the Gatehouse West to Violet City.
+2. Exit the Gatehouse West to Violet City.